wp-plugins/xili-tidy-tags/readme.txt

 = note about template tag =

 If the two args tagsgroup and tagsallgroup are empty, the content is all the tags as in current tag cloud but with more features for selecting or look as soon documented.

+= note about widget =
+If you create the single widget since 0.9.0, with 0.9.2 (which allows more than one), you need to recreate one, two or more widget(s) in theme admin UI.

 == Frequently Asked Questions ==